 Adolescent developmentDevelopment - adolescent; Growth and development - adolescent

-The development of children ages 12 through 18 years old is expected to include predictable physical and mental milestones.
+The development of children ages 12 through 18 years old should include expected physical and mental milestones.

 During adolescence, children develop the ability to:

-- Understand abstract ideas, such as higher math concepts, and develop moral philosophies, including rights and privileges
+- Understand abstract ideas.
+These include grasping higher math concepts, and developing moral philosophies, including rights and privileges.

-- Establish and maintain satisfying relationships by learning to share intimacy without feeling worried or inhibited
+- Establish and maintain satisfying relationships.
+Adolescents will learn to share intimacy without feeling worried or inhibited.

-During adolescence, young people go through many changes as they move from childhood into physical maturity.
+During adolescence, young people go through many changes as they move into physical maturity.
 Early, prepubescent changes occur when the secondary sexual characteristics appear.